Research Applications for Striatech Products

 The challenge

-A clinical study of SPG2 and PLP1-related disorders documented progressive corticospinal tract degeneration as the dominant feature, with optic nerve involvement in some pedigrees; the slow disease course in null patients is consistent with the gradual axon degeneration mechanism documented in mouse knockouts (Zhang et al., Ann Clin Neurol, 2023).
+A clinical study of SPG2 and PLP1-related disorders documented progressive corticospinal tract degeneration as the dominant feature, with optic nerve involvement in some pedigrees.
+The slow disease course in null patients is consistent with the gradual axon degeneration mechanism documented in mouse knockouts (Yao et al., 2023, Ann Clin Neurol.).

 How Striatech products help